 Resveratrol is a powerful antioxidant, which means it reduces the oxidative stress that adversely affects cells throughout the body.
 Aside from red wine, resveratrol is also found in dark-skinned grapes, berries and some nuts.
-If you want to avoid drinking red wine, you can also take a supplement that contains resveratrol, such as Resverchron®.
 Here are just a few of the many ways that the resveratrol in red wine can benefit your health.

 Heart Healthy Benefits of Red Wine

 While research is still ongoing, early findings have suggested that resveratrol helps the heart by protecting against inflammation in the walls of your blood vessels.
 As a result, LDL, or bad cholesterol, is reduced and clotting is less likely.
 Researchers at Louisiana State University are hoping to create a stent that will release resveratrol and other red wine antioxidants, which they believe will prevent future blood clots, making future procedures unnecessary.